Raze vs OmenMatchups

 The Duelist (Raze) vs Controller (Omen) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Raze's Duelist abilities serve different purposes than Omen's Controller kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Duelist abilities interact with Controller counterplay is essential for maximizing your agent's potential.
 Raze's Duelist toolkit may excel at certain aspects while Omen's Controller kit counters others.
-The Raze advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Omen advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Raze has favorable matchups against 18 agents and unfavorable matchups against 5 agents in Valorant.
-Raze's strongest matchup is against Phoenix with a 75.0% win rate.
-The most challenging matchup is Jett at 42.4% win rate.
+Raze has favorable matchups against 13 agents and unfavorable matchups against 9 agents in Valorant.
+Raze's strongest matchup is against Deadlock with a 62.5% win rate.
+The most challenging matchup is Waylay at 37.5% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent | Win Rate | Matches | KDA | DMG/Rnd | HS % | Atk WR | Def WR |